cue-lang/cue/doc/tutorial/kubernetes/README.md

 Being able to deal with consistencies and inconsistencies is a consequence of the constraint-based model and harder to do with inheritance-based languages.

-We have indirectly also shown how CUE is well-suited for machine manipulation.
+We have also indirectly shown how CUE is well-suited for machine manipulation.
 This is a factor of syntax and the order independence that follows from its semantics.
 The `trim` command is one of many possible automated refactor tools made possible by this property.
-Also this would be harder to do with inheritance-based configuration languages.
+This would also be harder to do with inheritance-based configuration languages.

 ## Define commands